 There are many different types of residential roofing materials, and they all have their pros and cons.
 If you’re planning on replacing your roof soon, it can be hard to decide which material is best for you unless you have contacted a reputed roofing company like – Advosy.
 This blog post will break down the major differences between asphalt shingles, metal roofs, tile roofs, and more so that you know what may work best for your home.

-The most popular type of residential roofing material in the U.S is asphalt shingles.
+The most popular type of residential roofing rock hill sc in the U.S is asphalt shingles.
 They are a great option overall because they are affordable, durable, and easy to install for anyone with basic home repair skills.

 They’re also pretty much guaranteed not to blow off your house during a storm unless you live somewhere prone to hurricanes or tornadoes.
 The downside is that they don’t last as long as some other materials.
 There’s even debate among professionals over whether it’s worth replacing them after 25 years or if it would be more cost-efficient just to pay someone else to replace them when the time comes.
 However, there are plenty of homeowners who have had the same roof on their house for 30+ years, so there are also those who fall on the other end of the spectrum.